(Note: graphic language in paragraph 29)

-Immortalized in song by Madonna as La Isla Bonita, Ambergris Caye stretches 27 miles along the blue Caribbean below the Mexican border, flanking the world's second-largest barrier reef and some of its finest sport fishing waters.
+Immortalized in song by Madonna as La Isla Bonita, Ambergris Caye stretches 27 miles (43 km) along the blue Caribbean below the Mexican border, flanking the world's second-largest barrier reef and some of its finest sport fishing waters.

 Those attributes have attracted well-heeled foreign retirees and celebrities such as actor Leonardo DiCaprio, who owns a small island nearby.

-"Here it's just party, party, work, party," said Iris Mavel, 27, a waitress at a restaurant favored by McAfee.
+"Here it's just party, party, work, party," said Iris Mavel, 27, a waitress at a restaurant favoured by McAfee.
 "A lot of couples who come here leave divorced.
 That's why they call it Temptation Island."

 The island also has a darker side.
 Dumped at sea and carried ashore by the tides, bundles of Colombian cocaine flow through the island not far from McAfee's house and on, many say, toward the Mexican border.
 Cocaine not recovered by the smugglers is collected by islanders, supplying a thriving local drug market that has sparked low-level gang feuds and occasional killings.

 International fugitives have taken refuge here.
 In the summer, a Slovak man accused of murdering a woman, her 10-year-old son and a gangster in his home country was arrested on an international warrant, processed for extradition but then released by a Belizean judge.